piusjeon/frontend-challenge/JOURNAL.md

 ### 8.31pm - 10.00pm
 - set up reducers and actions
-- invoke an action from ListEvaluations which fetches the evaluations and just prints them out to console
+- invoke an action from EvaluationList which fetches the evaluations and just prints them out to console
 - action names defined in `actions/types` file
 - control fetch headers using api.json defined in `utils/api`
 - define `API_ROOT` as config in `config/api`